-HETAS have recently launched, as part of ongoing initiatives to support industry and the wider public, a way in which installers and consumers can fully recognise those appliances that meet the impending Ecodesign regulations for minimum efficiency and maximum emission limits as “Ecodesign Compliant”.
+HETAS has launched, as part of ongoing initiatives to support industry and the wider public, a way in which installers and consumers can fully recognise those appliances that meet the impending Ecodesign regulations for minimum efficiency and maximum emission limits as “Ecodesign Compliant”.
 The overall aim of the scheme is to promote the more energy efficient appliances that have been independently verified by HETAS, and use of quality wood fuels to help lower UK emissions and improve air quality in support of Government strategies and incentives.

 HETAS Ecodesign Compliant stoves and boilers have been third party independently verified as meeting the maximum emission limits for particulate matter (PM), organic gaseous compounds (OGC), carbon monoxide (CO), nitrogen oxides (NOx), as well as the minimum limits for seasonal efficiency.
 This verification of performance, along with ensuring appliance manufacturer literature and any material on public websites associated with the appliance also contain the minimum information required by Ecodesign.

 Advantages of an Ecodesign Compliant Appliance

 - Appliances that have been tested to meet the more stringent emission requirements for PM’s, OGC, CO and NOx, even before Ecodesign’s implementation date in 2022.

 - New seasonal efficiency factor applied, recognising aspects of better controllability of the appliance in increasing efficiency

 - Higher efficient appliances, meaning more heat into the room and lower overall operational costs of the appliance

 - Information of performance more freely available on retailer websites, meaning more informative choices can be made at the purchasing stage